ghiscoding/slickgrid-universal/README.md

 ## Installation
 **NOTE:** the installation instructions below are **only** required if you want to contribute to this project, if on the other hand you just want to download a quick Slickgrid-Universal demo, then take a look at [Slickgrid-Universal Vite Demo](https://github.com/ghiscoding/slickgrid-universal-vite-demo) or [Slickgrid-Universal WebPack Demo](https://github.com/ghiscoding/slickgrid-universal-webpack-demo).

-To get started and do development with this monorepo, you will need to clone the repo and then follow the steps below.
-You must be at the root of your project to run the following commands.
+To get started and do development with this monorepo, you will need to clone the repo and follow the steps shown below.
+You must be at the root of the project to run the following commands.
 This project uses `pnpm`, you can install it via `npm i -g pnpm` or follow their [installation](https://pnpm.io/installation)

 1. Install pnpm workspace with [pnpm](https://pnpm.io/installation) or run it with `npx`
 ```bash